fischertechnik/txt_demo_ROBOPro_SLI/HowToStartMyFirstProject.md

-# HHow to start with my first fischertechnik SLI project?
+# How to start with my first fischertechnik SLI project?

-In [How to setup my Eclipse workspace?](./HowToStartWithFtTxtWorkspace.md) we have made Eclipse reddy to start with the real work, creating, compiling and testing of program.<br/>
+In [How to setup my Eclipse workspace?](./HowToStartWithFtTxtWorkspace.md) we have made Eclipse ready to start with the real work, creating, compiling and testing of program.<br/>
-Now we are going to compile and run a SLI and setup our firts new SLI.
+Now we are going to compile and run a SLI and setup our first new SLI.